salesforce/omakase/readme.md

 These classes handle refinement of selectors, declarations, at-rules and functions.
 These are also what handles custom CSS syntax.

-### Notes

-Omakase is *not* explicitly designed for full thread-safety.
-That is, while many core classes have been written to be thread-safe, it is not recommended to try to share AST objects (anything that extends from `Syntax`) between threads.
-If you are doing a parse operation and working with the resultant AST objects within a single thread then everything should be fine.

 ### Dependencies Graph

 To view statistics on dependencies, run:

     mvn project-info-reports:dependencies
     open target/site/dependencies.html